anantghuman/Vocal-Fluency-Evaluator/README.md

-Have the user input their input whatever save as .wav Convert both clips into spectrogram representations -> LIBROSA display.specshow Use librosa library for audiospectogram feature sxrtracoitn (ASFE) [ref1] Use a modified CNN to analyze trends/patterns in the spectrogram Methods/Functions/Classes
+Have the user input their input whatever save as .wav Convert both clips into spectrogram representations -> LIBROSA display.specshow Use librosa library for audiospectogram feature sxrtracoitn (ASFE) [ref1] Use a modified CNN to analyze trends/patterns in the spectrogram
-	user_input():Completed
-		“”” get input from user and save as a wav file””” Give user multiple tries
-	user_gen(): Not Started
-		Make a somewhat optimal recording if user does not want to give input ←LATER FUNCTION user_audio_rec(): done, may have bugs
-		“””User records audio sample and it is saved as a file””” Allows user to input wav or mp3 also spectrogram(audio_file): Completed
-		Convert audio to spectrogram using librosa
-	get_audio_features(): Completed
-		Return audio features using librosa
-	Class CNN (SVM?): Not Started
-		### i don't know yet, shd return important features like pitch, tone, raspiness
-	Class Modified LSTM Not Started
-		### ignore unnecessary features such as volume